The Best Fonts and Size to Use on a Resume (Updated 2021)

 Example:

 Times New Roman may be a bit too “classic” when it comes to making your resume stand out.
-It is still an acceptable font to use, especially for those who want to go with a classic look.
+It is still an acceptable font to use, especially for those who want to go with a traditional look.

 8 best fonts to use on a resume (graphic)